CORE Logo Subtext

 resources distributed

-mobile homes being rehabilitated
+mobile homes rebuilt

 “*Note: At the close of the response, recurring contributions for Hurricane Helene will continue to create incredible impact and be reallocated to CORE’s Emergency Response Fund.
 You can cancel at any time.”